The Infinity Process:

 However, the most immersive way to engage in this process is to invite us to guide your group through three separate phases.
 Here’s an example of how that could look:

-Phase One, Inner: We offer a weekend retreat to your church or organization.
+Phase One, Personal: We offer a weekend retreat to your church or organization.
 In the retreat, participants will learn about the ways we are shaped by oppressive social systems, how they are “normalized” or “naturalized” by myths, and how they constrain our own deep humanity.
 The retreat will bring together contemplative practice, social analysis, and group exercises.
 By articulating and confronting these myths, we begin to experience inner healing.

-Phase Two, Outer: We will schedule a series of eight meetings, either in person or via Zoom or Skype to work through the social cycle.
+Phase Two, Social: We will schedule a series of eight meetings, either in person or via Zoom or Skype to work through the social cycle.
 In this process, the contemplative gaze is turned outward.
 Typically, the emphasis here is on a broader social context or society in general.
 However, a church or organization might focus their gaze on themselves as a collective social system or the larger institution of which they are a part (their parent organization, denomination, etc.) As we recognize that the same myths that ensnare our own imaginations are also active through unjust social structures, we can begin to confront those structures as part of our own work of liberation.
 This is, fundamentally, a prophetic task.

 Part Three, Ongoing: We will equip participants with resources for ongoing, recursive, work—both as individuals, and as a group.
 The Infinity Process is, at it’s core, a tool for discernment that opens up increasing opportunities for personal, interpersonal, and social action.
 The nature of that discernment and the direction of that action varies, and so we will discern with you the resources most suitable to help you as you continue.